Shrine of St. Therese of the Child Jesus

 The Shrine of St. Thérèse of the Child Jesus is a Roman Catholic church located in Pasay, Philippines, across the main entrance of Ninoy Aquino International Airport Terminal 3.
 Dedicated to Saint Thérèse de Lisieux, the church is classified as a diocesan shrine governed by the Military Ordinariate of the Philippines.
+Known as the "Center of Devotion" to the Saint in The Philippines and in Asia.